MogaveeraSahil/XAI_Eval_Pipeline/README.md

 * EfficientNetB0
 * DenseNet121

+Tensorflow versions are included in the files.

+Run "pip install numpy, matplotlib, pandas, sklearn, seaborn" to get the other dependencies.

 Explainable AI (XAI) is applied on all of them using four methods
 * GradCAM
 * GradCAM++